lzwjava/lzwjava.github.io/original/2025-07-19-scale-team-en.md

 - Don't try to change others; it is impossible.
 A person's mindset or worldview is shaped over their entire life.
 Instead, ask yourself, "What is my mission, and how can I attract a great team to achieve it?"

 - Having a good attitude is better than current ability.

+- Scaling a team is similar to scaling backend services.
+Certainly, the number or performance of servers is important.
+However, the code and system design are at least equally important, if not more.
+Similarly, while the raw headcount or quality of employees is important, the mission, company structure, and product are at least equally important, if not more.